ihandrian/PiRobot5/docs/configuration.md

-# PiRobot V.4 Configuration Guide
+# PiRobot5 Configuration Guide

 ## Overview

-This guide explains how to configure PiRobot V.4 for optimal performance.
+This guide explains how to configure PiRobot5 for optimal performance.
 The system uses a JSON-based configuration file located at `config/config.txt`.

 ## Configuration Structure